kuzzleio/documentation/src/how-to/index.md

 ### **Select the how to you want to read**

-Below you’ll find the ones we currently written,
+Below you’ll find the ones we currently written.

 <br>